edominguez13/my-react-reference/my-first-app/about.md

 ## Start the app ##

+Run the following commands to enter the project directory and then run the server:

 ```
 cd firstapp
 npm start
 ```
-After you run the commands above a website will open.
+After you run the commands above a website will open with the React logo, and in your terminal will appear the following output:

 ```
           react-scripts  >=2.1.4